garethlau/shopify-backend-challenge-fall-2021/README.md

 - `search`: `String`
   - optional
-  - Comma seperated list of tags to filter images by.
+  - Comma separated list of tags to filter images by.
 If no tags are provided, all images will be fetched and returned.

 Responses

 - 200

-  - Successfully retreived images
+  - Successfully retrieved images
   - body:
     - `images`: `Image[]`

 - 500
-  - Unknown error occured
+  - Unknown error occurred

 ### `GET /api/images/:imageId`